ECS Toyota Young Investigator Fellowship Rules

 Time period

-The fellowship shall be granted every year, and be approved at the spring meeting.
+The fellowship shall be granted every year, and be approved at the ECS biannual spring meeting.
 The fellowship begins September 1.

 Recipient qualifications

-To qualify, a candidate must be under 45 years of age and working in North America.
-The candidate must submit an original research proposal for review by the ECS Toyota Young Investigator Fellowship Committee.
+To qualify, a candidate must be under 45 years of age and working in Canada, Mexico, Europe, or the United States.
+The candidate must submit an original research proposal for review by the ECS Toyota Young Investigator Fellowship Subommittee.
 The proposed research theme must not overlap with other research grants or other funded research projects.

 Award content

 Winners receive a restricted grant of no less than $50,000 to conduct the research outlined in their proposal within one year.
 Winners also receive a one-year complimentary ECS membership.
-Recipients are also required to publish an open access article in a relevant ECS Journal and present at one biannual meeting within 24-months of the end of the research period.
+Recipients are required to present their research at the ECS fall biannual meeting at the end of their fellowship award year.
+They are encouraged to publish an open access article in a relevant ECS Journal within 24 months of the end of the research period.

 Acceptance

-Depending on the research progress and results obtained at the completion of the award period, Toyota may elect to enter into a research agreement with the recipient to continue the work.
-The recipient must publish their findings as open access in a relevant ECS journal and submit an abstract and present at an ECS biannual meeting within 24 months of the end of the research period.
+Depending on the research progress and results obtained at the completion of the award period, Toyota may elect to enter into a research agreement with the recipient to continue their work.
+The recipient is highly encouraged to publish their findings as open access in a relevant ECS journal within 24 months of the end of the research period.
+A recipient is required to attend the ECS fall biannual meeting that occurs at the end of their fellowship award year to present their research.

 Travel assistance